“Do You Still Love Me?” firmly places Ella Mai in her lover girl era.

 (79%)

-Throughout the album, Ella Mai sings openly and emotionally about falling in love, deepening emotional intimacy, and craving domestic peace with someone special.
+Throughout Do You Still Love Me?, Ella Mai sings openly and emotionally about falling in love, deepening emotional intimacy, and craving domestic peace with someone special.
 Her songwriting feels raw and honest, and her vocal delivery — full of smooth runs and effortless control — carries every emotion with grace.

 The project flows like a love letter from start to finish.
 Ella leans into vulnerability, letting listeners sit with her joy, reassurance, longing, and devotion.
 The production stays clean and understated, allowing her voice and lyrics to take center stage.
 Rather than chasing trends, the album focuses on timeless R&B themes: trust, tenderness, and emotional security.